 A month ago, I was spending the weekend with family in Long Island, NY.
 I woke up in the morning, to find that the weatherman was wrong and the flurries we were expecting turned into an overnight snowstorm.
 The sidewalk and driveway, car included, were buried under a foot and a half of snow.

-At lunch, I asked my uncle about his neighbor and why he’s not using a more technological advanced approach (e.g. snowblower) to tackle this time consuming and the redundant task of clearing a path in winter months.
-The answer was that Mr. K. feels the need to do all the work personally to ensure the is job done.
+At lunch, I asked my uncle about his neighbor and why he’s not using a more technologically advanced approach (e.g. snowblower) to tackle this time-consuming and redundant task of clearing a path in the winter months.
+The answer was that Mr. K. feels the need to do all the work personally to ensure the job was done.

 Yesterday, I had a meeting with a mid-size media agency, who I approached concerning our automation and optimization software for Digital Advertisement.
 To my surprise, I was introduced to Mr. K. who is the CMO of the company!!!